-The Microsoft virtual IP address feature provides a published application with a unique dynamically-assigned IP address for each session.
-The Citrix virtual loopback feature allows you to configure applications that depend on communications with localhost (127.0.0.1 by default) to use a unique virtual loopback address in the localhost range (127.*).
+The Microsoft Remote Desktop IP Virtualization address feature provides a published application with a unique dynamically assigned IP address for each session.
+With the Citrix virtual loopback feature, you can configure applications that depend on communications with localhost (127.0.0.1 by default) to use a unique virtual loopback address in the localhost range (127.*).

-Certain applications, such as CRM and Computer Telephony Integration (CTI), use an IP address for addressing, licensing, identification, or other purposes and thus require a unique IP address or a loopback address in sessions.
-Other applications may bind to a static port, so attempts to launch additional instances of an application in a multiuser environment will fail because the port is already in use.
+Certain applications, such as CRM and Computer Telephony Integration (CTI), use an IP address for addressing, licensing, identification, or other purposes that require a unique IP address or loopback address.
+Other applications might bind to a static port, so attempts to launch additional instances of an application in a multiuser environment fail because the port is in use.
 For such applications to function correctly in a Citrix Virtual Apps environment, a unique IP address is required for each device.

-Virtual IP and virtual loopback are independent features.
+Remote Desktop IP Virtualization and virtual loopback are features independent of each other.
 You can use either or both.

 Administrator action synopsis:

-- To use Microsoft virtual IP, enable and configure it on the Windows server.
-(Citrix policy settings are not needed.)
+- To use Microsoft Remote Desktop IP Virtualization, enable and configure it on the Windows server.
+(Citrix policy settings aren’t needed.)

 - To use Citrix virtual loopback, configure two settings in a Citrix policy.

-When virtual IP is enabled and configured on the Windows server, each configured application running in a session appears to have a unique address.
-Users access these applications on a Citrix Virtual Apps server in the same way they access any other published application.
-A process requires virtual IP in either of the following cases:
+When Remote Desktop IP Virtualization is enabled and configured on the Windows server, each configured application running in a session appears to have a unique address.
+Users access these applications on a Citrix Virtual Apps server in the same way that they access any other published application.
+A process requires Remote Desktop IP Virtualization in either of the following cases:

 - The process uses a hard-coded TCP port number